leny/pandri/README.md

         @get: ( name ) ->

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 Lint and test your code using [Grunt](http://gruntjs.com/).

+The **pandri** lib is an unique file, the present `README.md` file, compiled in `javascrip` as a *literate coffeescript* file.

 ## Release History